kfsone/parseland/README.md

 (\*1: there are some good parser tools for Rust, but The Old Ways of writing parsers and generating abstract syntax trees do not translate well to Rust)

-I went thru so many of the parsers for Rust I started to realize that the latest one I was trying to just a fork of an earlier one.
+I went through so many of the parsers for Rust I started to realize that the latest one I was trying to just a fork of an earlier one.

 Which lead to the [blog post](...) that sparked this project.